hysiu07/yourCar-app/README.md

 # YourCar-app - Demo

-## User Login,Admin Panel (only laptop screen)
+## User Login, Admin Panel (only laptop screen)

 If you log in to this profile, you can access the admin panel.<br>
-user: hysiu07@gmail.com
+user: hysiu07@gmail.com <br>
-password: 111
+password: 111 <br>

+## Introduction

+If you log in to the admin page, you can manage the application with dynamic resource management in Airtable.
+When you place a car order, its status automatically changes, making it unavailable for other users.
+Additionally, when you add a new car, you can select it when creating an offer.
+Feel free to try it out!
+You'll discover a variety of features in the car reservation system, including payment processing with a sample Stripe card and the ability to save reservation numbers for easy lookup in the admin panel.
+Moreover, you'll find numerous other functionalities such as filtering, database connections, and selecting additional equipment.
+Enjoy exploring!

 ## Description